allantargino/BotIntegrationWithQnA-LUIS/README.md

 ![Image 4.
 Your LUIS credentials are in a query string](images/LUISKeys.png)

-Let's go to our webconfig file again and update it wirh our LUIS credentials:
+Again, the <b>webconfig</b> file needs to be updated it with the LUIS App credentials:

 ```xml
 <appSettings>